Prunoideae/MitoFlex/README.md

 To add a new clade, these three files should be noticed: `{clade}.hmm` and `required_cds.json` in `profile/CDS_HMM` and `{clade}.fa` in `profile/MT_database`.
 The hmm file is used for nhmmer to search out possible sequences, and the fasta file is for tblastn to mark the potential sequence with genes, and the required_cds.json is for telling MitoFlex what gene should be taken into count, because some gene is rarely reported in several species, so it would be better for users to tell how MitoFlex will judge the gene is missing or not.

+### 6.2.3 Adding Covariance Models for tRNA search

+Please put your cm file into the [tRNA_CM](profile/tRNA_CM) folder, MitoFlex will automatically use files under this directory for tRNA searching.

 # 7. Extending the function of MitoFlex